koalazak/dorita980/README.md

 ## Succesfull response

-A successfull response return an object with `ok` property:
+A successfull response return an object with `ok` property and the internal request id:

 ```javascript
 { ok: null, id: 2 }